The Cult of the “It-Girl” Product: Why Some Launches Go Viral

 Community is the New Advertising

 And the brand?
-It just needs to let the girls talk.
+It just needs to let the consumers talk.

 The question is no longer, “Does it work?”